OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 ## Request context

-The Office host and your add-in run in two different processes.
+The Office application and your add-in run in two different processes.
 Since they use different runtime environments, add-ins require a `RequestContext` object in order to connect your add-in to objects in Office such as worksheets, ranges, paragraphs, and tables.
 This `RequestContext` object is provided as an argument when calling `*.run`.

 ## Proxy objects

 The Office JavaScript objects that you declare and use with the promise-based APIs are proxy objects.
 Any methods that you invoke or properties that you set or load on proxy objects are simply added to a queue of pending commands.
-When you call the `sync()` method on the request context (for example, `context.sync()`), the queued commands are dispatched to the Office host and run.
+When you call the `sync()` method on the request context (for example, `context.sync()`), the queued commands are dispatched to the Office application and run.
 These APIs are fundamentally batch-centric.
 You can queue up as many changes as you wish on the request context, and then call the `sync()` method to run the batch of queued commands.

 For example, the following code snippet declares the local JavaScript [Excel.Range](/javascript/api/excel/excel.range) object, `selectedRange`, to reference a selected range in the Excel workbook, and then sets some properties on that object.
 The `selectedRange` object is a proxy object, so the properties that are set and the method that is invoked on that object will not be reflected in the Excel document until your add-in calls `context.sync()`.